swagfinger/template-materialui/README.md

 7. add onClose handler which resets anchorEl
 8. buttons can get a endIcon (eg. arrow down) to hint
 9. you can position where the menu will be anchored. menu positioning - mui.com/components/popover

+## Link

+- link is primary color by default
+- can set underline of link to 'hover', "none"
+- wrap Link tag with Typography - variant prop, same as typography - default value is inherit